rutracrafter/cse15l-lab-reports/index.md

 \
 When the input is {5, 6, 7, 8, 9}, the symptom is {0, 0, 0, 0, 0} whereas the expected output would be {9, 8, 7, 6, 5}. \
 \
-When the input is {} (empty array) the symptom is that it works, however, even though it works for this specific case, the code is still buggy for other imputs as there is a slight error in the logic of the `reversed` method.
+When the input is {} (empty array) the symptom is that it passes the test, however, even though it works for this specific case, the code is still buggy for other imputs as there is a slight error in the logic of the `reversed` method.
+This is a symptom because it gives the illusion that the method is working properly, however, for input which consists of arrays of non-zero size, the test would not pass.